sylefeb/Silice/projects/easy-riscv/README.md

 ## RISC-V cores

 Currently Silice uses the [ice-v](../ice-v/README.md) RISC-V core (small and simple).
 The plan is of course to make this configurable.
 Many options are planned, from using other cores to enabling access to external memory.

+## Behind the scene

+Have a look in the [frameworks/libraries/riscv](../../frameworks/libraries/riscv) folder.
+There you will find the SOC template as well as the Lua pre-processor script calling *gcc*.
+Silice produces the RISC-V instructions from the C firmware code and embeds the machine code into the SOC, calling itself to produce the Verilog code of the softcore.
+This code is then added to the design being compiled in the first place.